 The ESMA Mandate: Impact of iXBRL and ESEF for listed companies in the EU

-Digitisation is the norm everywhere; including the agenda from European Securities and Markets Authority (ESMA), pushing for better utilization of technology in reporting and compliance.
+Digitisation is the norm everywhere; including the agenda from European Securities and Markets Authority (ESMA), pushing for better utilisation of technology in reporting and compliance.
 The goal being to ensure listed companies within the EU are preparing their annual financial reports in a unified electronic reporting format.
-The ESMA has unveiled the first details of its plans for the digitization of reporting for listed companies in the EU.
+The ESMA has unveiled the first details of its plans for the digitisation of reporting for listed companies in the EU.
 The new rule offers a perfect opportunity for compliance teams in improving their business reporting process.

 The new rule of European Single Electronic Format (ESEF)